12 Plant-Based Proteins To Keep You Healthy & Strong

-Black beans are a versatile food that is common in Mexican cooking – a great meat replacement in chilli con carne, added to tacos, and in black bean soup.
+Black beans are a versatile food that is common in Mexican cooking – a great meat replacement in chilli con carne, added to tacos, in black bean soup and this vegetable quesadilla.

 Nuts are an excellent source of protein for plant-based eaters, with nuts such as unsalted almonds containing 19.7g of protein per 100g serving.
 Nuts are also a great source of healthy fats and fibre.

 Nuts are a good healthy snack on-the-go, or a pre-workout snack with a piece of fruit.
 You can add nuts or nut butter to oatmeal or desserts for an extra protein kick and flavour.